KorriganMaster/jquery-cookie/README.md

 ## Getting started

-First you have to include [jQuery](http://jquery.com/) and the plugin on your page.
+First you have to include [jQuery](http://jquery.com/) and the plugin in your page.

 ```html
 <script type="text/javascript">jquery.js</script>